 No matter where you travel to in the world today, chances are you can find a food tour.
-There are even food tours in Cleveland, Ohio, for goodness sake.

 This isn't just because people love to eat though (although I'm sure that's at least *part* of the reason).
 It's because, no matter where you are in the world, food is one of the best reflections of a culture.
 Food can give you an insight into a destination's past, and also a glimpse into its future.